Mclmadden/NGC1333IRAS4/Week 2.md

 Make a moment map from `CH3OH_line8` FITS file

-Plot methanol and ammonia spectra in python
+Plot methanol spectra in python

-Average out all methanol and ammonia spectra to make super spectra
+Average out all methanol spectra to make super spectra